Is the Sony Bravia 8 II the best OLED in 2025? Hands-on Review

 What’s the difference between the Bravia 8 and Bravia 8 II?

-The Sony Bravia 8 uses a WOLED panel, while the Bravia 8 II uses a brighter QD-OLED panel with more advanced processing.
-The QD-OLED Brava 8 II offers 50% better brightness than the Bravia 8 and better colours thanks to Quantum Dot technology.
+The original Bravia 8 uses a WOLED panel, while the Bravia 8 II steps up to a QD-OLED panel with more advanced processing.
+This upgrade gives the 8 II a noticeable boost in brightness and colour performance, although it’s not chasing extreme brightness like some rivals.

-The Bravia 8 II models will start shipping from the 6th June 2025 in the UK and EU.
+The Bravia 8 II launched on the 6th June 2025 in the UK and EU.

 Other Useful Content